roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### messages `Object`

-The configuration of the gantt messages.
-Use this option to customize or localize the gantt messages.
+The configuration of the Gantt messages.
+Use this option to customize or localize the Gantt messages.

 ### messages.views `Object`

-The configuration of the gantt view messages.
-Use this option to customize or localize the gantt view messages.
+The configuration of the Gantt view messages.
+Use this option to customize or localize the Gantt view messages.

 ### messages.views.day `String` *(default: "Day")*

-The text similar to "Day" displayed as gantt "day" view title.
+The text similar to "Day" displayed as Gantt "day" view title.

 #### Example